Jay-Z: Rocawear

 Jay-Z and Damon Dash are the founders of the urban clothing brand Rocawear.
 Rocawear has clothing lines and accessories for men, women and children.
 The line was taken over by Jay-Z in early 2006 following a falling out with Dash.
 In March 2007, Jay-Z sold the rights to the Rocawear brand to Iconix Brand Group for $204 million.
 He retains his stake in the company and continues to oversee the marketing, licensing and product development.

 Reebok

-Jay-Z became the first rapper in Reebok's history to endorse the company's footwear, signing a three-year endorsement deal.
+Jay-Z became the first rapper to endorse Reebok's footwear, and signed a three-year endorsement deal with them.
 He later appeared in a 2003 Reebok collection advertising his S. Carter Collection.
 Later that year, he and frenemy 50 Cent appeared in a commercial to promote their S. Carter and G-Unit footwears for the company, with a Just Blaze-produced song made for it.

 In 2006, Jay-Z's deal with Reebok expired with no renewal.